cpp-tutor/learnmoderncpp-tutorial/03-conditions-and-operators.md

 * Add a `case` clause for the exponentiation operator `'^'` which calls the function `pow(x,y)` (C++ has no built-in exponentiation operator, `^` in code actually means bitwise exclusive-or).
 Hint: you will need `#include <cmath>` and possibly also `-lm` on the link path.

 * Go back to using `int` variables and add the modulo operator `%` to the list of valid operators.
 You will need to add a suitable `case` clause.
-Note that this operation gives the remainder from a division, so divide-by-zero needs to be caught here as well.
+Note: this operation gives the remainder from a division, so divide-by-zero needs to be caught here as well.

-* Rewrite the case values as plain decimal integers, obtained from a table showing ASCII characteres against their numbers.
+* Rewrite the case values as plain decimal integers, obtained from a table showing ASCII characters against their numbers.
 Then try using hexadecimal values, and then octal values.

-* Rewrite the whole switch-case block as multiple if-else-if statements.
+* Rewrite the whole switch-case block as multiple if-else-if... statements.
 Test all control-flow paths.

-The need for `break` statements at the end of each `case` clause has already been mentioned.
-Occasionally the behavior of program flow falling through to the next case can be useful.
+The need for `break` statements at the end of each `case` clause has already been mentioned, however occasionally the behavior of program flow falling through to the next case can be useful.
 More often, multiple `case` matches using the same code is the desired behavior.
 The following program demonstrates the former of these:

 ```cpp
 // 03-fallthrough.cpp : demonstrate case clauses without break